-The population targets for this plan period establishes a total housing target of 4,433 additional anticipated households during 2021 - 2027 for County Mayo.
-This is the equivalent of an average of 633 units per annum across County Mayo during the plan period.
-This will result in a total of 56,860 households in County Mayo by 2027 as set out in Section 3.2.2.
+The population targets for this plan period establishes a total housing target of 4,4333,252 additional anticipated households between Q1 2022 and Q4 2027 during 2021 - 2027-for County Mayo.
+This is the equivalent of an average of 633-542 units per annum across County Mayo during the plan period.
+This will result in a total of 56,86053,849 households in County Mayo by Q4 2027 as set out in Section 3.2.2.

 The anticipated social housing need for Mayo County Council as set out in the preceding steps, reflects the assessments for mortgage qualification and the affordability for ownership and private rental.
-The social (and affordable) housing requirement within County Mayo throughout the plan period is equivalent to those that do not qualify for a mortgage and those that cannot afford private rental, which is equivalent to 9.8% of the total of additional households in County Mayo during 2021 - 2027.
+The social (and affordable) housing requirement within County Mayo throughout the plan period is equivalent to those that do not qualify for a mortgage and those that cannot afford private rental, which is equivalent to 9.8% of the total of additional households in County Mayo across the plan period. during 2021-2027.

-This is the identified social (and affordable) housing requirement for the plan period which has been summarised in Table 3.111 and Figure 3.1.
+This is the identified social (and affordable) housing requirement for the plan period (320 households) which has been summarised in ± 3.21 and Figure 3.1.
 It should be noted that all of the households that do not qualify for a mortgage also can't afford private rental.